Tool List

 .\Fenrir-CodeAuditTool.exe -i "D:\CodeAudit\Apache Sling CMS 1.1.8\apache-sling-cms-1.1.8"

-Step 2: Use Cherry Studio or other client tools to configure the MCP server, configure the large model API key, and start the dialogue.
-(Purchase the large model's API key yourself.)
+Second, use Cherry Studio or other client tools to configure this MCP server, configure the large model API key, and start the dialogue.
+(The API key of the large model needs to be purchased by yourself).

-Note: You can view the AST cache file for the corresponding code repository in the cache directory.
+Note: You can view the AST cache file of the corresponding code repository in the cache directory.

 ## Project Structure